andrei-balescu/learning-courses/youtube.com/Master Design Patterns & SOLID Principles in C# - Full OOP Course for Beginners/SolidPrinciples/readme.md

 # Liskov Substitution Principle
 Objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.

+# Interface Segregation Principle
+Clients should not be forced to depend on interfaces they do not use.